asciifaceman/sraf/README.md

 `make build`

+or

+`make build-dev` for symbols

 # Run

 `target/sraf {path_to_file}`

-# Limitations
+# Limitations / Bugs

+* Limitations
   * The filepath can't exceed 255 byes/characters.

+* Bugs
+  * It seems to die on certain files (it can read 1mb.txt, sraf.asm, but not util.asm)
+    * error occurs during slen, at `cmp byte [rdi], 0`
+    * repro: `target/sraf util.asm`